Judge rules pretrial against opioid firm; cites delays, lies

 In Sullivan County Circuit Court on Tuesday, Chancellor E.G. Moody entered the default judgment against Endo Pharmaceuticals, saying the company willfully withheld records during legal discovery to gain an edge at trial.
 In the ruling, the judge cited a dozen falsehoods from Endo’s legal team as the case played out.

-The ruling finds the company liable and sends the case right to a trial over damages.
+The ruling finds the opioid manufacturer and another Endo subsidiary liable and sends the case right to a trial over damages.

 “Although this is a harsh sanction, justice demands it under the circumstances,” Moody wrote.
 “Anything less would make a mockery of the attorneys who play by the rules and the legal system.”